-In particular to give HDDRIVER access to new hardware interfaces the required SCSI Drivers have to be launched before HDDRIVER.
-Only then HDDRIVER has access to the buses managed by these drivers.
-The AUTO folder is not the right location for these extensions.
-Here HDDRIVER modules come into play: They are executed even before HDDRIVER.SYS is launched.
+Especially in order to give HDDRIVER access to new hardware interfaces (e.g. USB) the required SCSI Drivers have to be launched before HDDRIVER.
+Only then HDDRIVER has access to the new hardware during the boot process.
+Here modules come into play: They are executed before HDDRIVER.SYS is launched.

 Whether modules are executed when booting, and whether they run in ST-RAM or TT-RAM, is configured with HDDRUTIL.

 Detailed information on HDDRIVER modules and sample code is available on GitHub.

-This is a sample module, which after displaying a message simply waits for a key to be pressed, before the boot process continues.
+This is a sample module which after displaying a message simply waits for a key to be pressed before the boot process proceeds.

 On the SCSI Driver page you can download other modules, namely the SCSI Driver for Linux NF_SCSI and the SCSI Driver monitor SCSI_MON.